Bayesian Differential Privacy for Machine Learning: Evaluation

-The primary goal of our paper is to obtain more meaningful privacy guarantees sacrificing as little utility as possible.
-The main factor in the loss of utility is the variance of the noise we add during training.
-Therefore it is critical to examine how our guarantee behaves compared to the classic DP for the same amount of noise.
-Or equivalently, how much noise does it require to reach the same $\varepsilon$.

-As stated above, there are two possible regimes of operation for the Gaussian noise mechanism under Bayesian differential privacy: with bounded sensitivity and with unbounded sensitivity.
-The first is just like the classic DP: there is a maximum bound on the contribution of an individual example, and the noise is scaled to it.
-The second does not have a bound on contribution and mitigates it by taking into account the low probability of extreme contributions.

-Figures~\ref{fig:eps_sigma_with_clipping} and~\ref{fig:eps_sigma_no_clipping} demonstrate the dependency between $\sigma$ and $\varepsilon$ for different clipping thresholds $C$ chosen relative to the quantiles of the gradient norm distribution.
-If we bound sensitivity by clipping the gradients, it ensures that BDP always requires less noise than DP to reach the same $\varepsilon$, as seen in Figure~\ref{fig:eps_sigma_with_clipping}.
-As we decrease the clipping threshold $C$, more and more gradients get clipped and the BDP curve approaches the DP curve (Figure~\ref{fig:eps_sigma_with_clipping_a}).
-However, as we observe in Figure~\ref{fig:eps_sigma_no_clipping} comparing DP with bounded sensitivity and BDP with unbounded sensitivity, using unclipped gradients results in less consistent behaviour.
-It may require a more thorough search for the right noise variance to reach the same $\varepsilon$.

-\subsubsection{Composition}
+\subsection{Composition}

-In this experiment, we study the growth rate of the privacy loss over a number of invocations of the mechanism.
-We do not clip gradients for BDP in order to show the raw effect of the signal-to-noise ratio on the privacy loss evolution behaviour.
+First, we study the growth rate of the privacy loss over a number of mechanism invocations.
+This experiment is carried out using synthetic gradients drawn from the Weibull distribution with the shape parameter $< 1$ to imitate a more difficult case of heavy-tailed gradient distributions.
+We do not clip gradients for BDP in order to show the raw effect of the signal-to-noise ratio on the privacy loss behaviour.
+Technically, bounded sensitivity is not as essential for BDP, because extreme individual contributions are mitigated by their low probability.
+However, in practice it is still advantageous to have a better control over privacy loss spikes and ensure that the worst-case DP guarantee is preserved.

-In Figure~\ref{fig:eps_step_no_clipping}, we plot $\varepsilon$ as a function of steps for different levels of noise.
+In Figure~\ref{fig:eps_step_no_clipping}, we plot $\varepsilon$ and $\varepsilon_\mu$ as a function of steps for different levels of noise.
 Naturally, as the noise standard deviation gets closer to the expected gradients norm, the growth rate of the privacy loss decreases dramatically.
 Even when the noise is at the $0.25$-quantile, the Bayesian accountant matches the moments accountant.
 It is worth noting, that DP behaves the same in all these experiments because the gradients get clipped at the noise level $C$.
 Introducing clipping for BDP yields the behaviour of Figure~\ref{fig:eps_step_no_clipping_d}, as we demonstrate in the next section on real data.